 The lab fee will include the items covered under the student fee, along with the cost to rent tools.
-The lab fee will replace the student fee for students in the Automotive Maintenance Technology program at Ranken West and in the Diesel Technology program at Ranken Southeast.
+The lab fee will replace the student fee for students in the Automotive Maintenance Technology program at Ranken West and in the Diesel Technology program at Ranken Southeast and Ranken West (evening program only).